Governors work closely with head teachers, school staff and representatives from the local authority (LA).

 The Constitution of Governing Bodies of Maintained Schools

-Tanfield Lea Community Primary School Governing Body Constitution – Sep 2025
+Tanfield Lea Community Primary School Governing Body Constitution – June 2026

-Governor Committee Structure
+Governor Committee Structure – June 2026

-NGA Code of Conduct January 2025
+NGA Code of Conduct November 2025

 Governor Attendance

-Schools are now required to display a record of Governor’s attendance at meetings for each school academic year.
+Schools are now required to display a record of Governors’ attendance at meetings for each school academic year.

 KEY